saraprettyman/Intro_to_Event_Driven_Programs_and_GUIs/README.md

 # Introduction to Event Driven Programs and GUI's
 This repository contains all my assignments for the web site development course I took in Spring 2022.
 The assignments range from general concepts of GUI developement, to design of event driven programming, to Web Content Accessibility Guidelines (WCAG) implementation.
 Each assignment has a README file to explain which programming languages were used, the objective, the task, and the implementation.

-    Learn how to apply basic CS principle to GUI development Learn general concepts of GUI development
-    Learn the basics of event driven programming
-    Learn common design patterns

 | Assignment | Description | Links |
 |:----------:|:-----------|:--------------------------------:|